kinnison/rust-workshop/session-07.md

 The final step in the loop of improving your code is to arrange the code into coherent modules.
 At this point another term 'cohesion' comes in a bit because a nicely coherent module and a properly cohesive module are similar in concept.

 Basically put things which should be together together, things which might not belong together apart.
 It should be easy for a user to find things in your crate.
 If everything is lumped into one module then it can be daunting to discover things.
-If you have a clear "fs" crate and an associated "io" crate then the user can usually find the right thing after gaining a feel for your crate design.
+If you have a clear "fs" module and an associated "io" module then the user can usually find the right thing after gaining a feel for your crate design.
 Good arrangement improves discoverability of your crate functionality.